ci-w/IndividualProject/timelog.md

 * 2464406W
 * Dr Stephen Lindsay

-## Guidance

-* This file contains the time log for your project.
-It will be submitted along with your final dissertation.
-* **YOU MUST KEEP THIS UP TO DATE AND UNDER VERSION CONTROL.**
-* This timelog should be filled out honestly, regularly (daily) and accurately.
-It is for *your* benefit.
-* Follow the structure provided, grouping time by weeks.
-Quantise time to the half hour.
+Time is grouped by weeks, and quantised to the half hour.

-* Started from when project was given.
+Timelog was started from when the project was given.

 ## Week 1
 ### 28 Sept 2022